araffin/robotics-rl-srl/docs/guide/envs.rst

    position

-   -  MobileRobotGymEnv-v0: A mobile robot on a 2d terrain where it needs to reach a target position.
+   -  MobileRobotGymEnv-v0: A mobile robot on a 2d terrain where it needs to reach a target position (yellow cylinder).
-   -  MobileRobot2TargetGymEnv-v0: A mobile robot on a 2d terrain where it needs to reach two target positions, in the correct order (lighter target, then darker target).
+   -  MobileRobot2TargetGymEnv-v0: A mobile robot on a 2d terrain where it needs to reach two target positions, in the correct order (yellow target, then red target).
    -  MobileRobot1DGymEnv-v0: A mobile robot on a 1d slider where it can only go up and down, it must reach a target position.
    -  MobileRobotLineTargetGymEnv-v0: A mobile robot on a 2d terrain